AndrewBDavis/NeXT76/README.md

 Supported Layouts
 ---------------
 This keyboard only supports a [modifed NeXT non-adb layout](https://tinyurl.com/mrxz3pk3) with no volume, brightness or arrow keys and a numpad that is moved to the left of the alphanumericals.
+Shift key leds are supported.

 Numpad Layouts supported:
 | 1u | 1u | 1u | 1u |  | 1u | 1u | 1u | 1u |  | 1u | 1u | 1u | 1u |